 Guernsey does not have an independent audit settlement process, over and above the existing tax assessment process under Guernsey's domestic tax legislation.
-Consequently, it would only be possible for Guernsey to consider a MAP request related to an audit settlement where there had been an audit settlement between a taxpayer and a tax authority in another jurisdiction.
-The existence of an audit settlement between a taxpayer and a taxpayer and another tax authority would not, in and of itself, preclude access to MAP in Guernsey.
+Consequently it would only be possible for Guernsey to consider a MAP request where there had been an audit settlement between a taxpayer and another tax jurisdiction.
+The existence of an audit settlement between a taxpayer and another tax authority would not, in and of itself, preclude access to MAP in Guernsey.